chroming/fake_server/README.md

 + -b --bind: Server bind host and port, default 127.0.0.1:80, if you what listen on all interface just use 0.0.0.0:80

 **RESPONSE ARGUMENTS**

 You can only choice one argument for response

 + TEXT: Return text, default Success
 + -f --file FILE_PATH: Return file as attachment
-+ -fc --file_context FILE_PATH: Return file context
++ -fc --file_content FILE_PATH: Return file context

 ## Why you need this?